Palette-Pickers/paint-mixer/README.md

 6. **Local Storage**:
    - The `useLocalStorage` hook ensures the palette is saved to and loaded from local storage, allowing it to persist across browser sessions.

+## Components Overview

+### Mixer
+The core component where users can mix multiple colors.
+It provides an interface to add, adjust, or remove colors.

+### AddColorUIComponent
+Allows users to add a color to the mixer.
+It provides an interface for color input and addition.

+### ColorBoxUI

+Displays a color box with the chosen color.
+It also provides options to remove or adjust the color.

+### ColorPicker

+A component that lets users pick a color.
+It provides a color wheel interface for color selection.

+### ColorSwatches

+Displays a collection of color swatches.
+Users can select a color from these swatches to add to the mixer.

+### MixedColorContainer

+Displays the mixed color result.
+It shows the outcome of the mixed colors and provides options to save or reset the mix.

+### TargetColorContainer

+Displays the target color that users aim to match with their mix.
+It provides options to set or reset the target color.

+## Hooks Overview

+### useColorMatching

+A custom hook that provides functionality to match the mixed color with the target color.
+It returns a boolean indicating if the colors match.

+### useColorName

+Fetches the name of a color based on its RGB value.
+It uses an external API to get the color name.

+### useLocalStorage

+Manages the storage of color palettes in the browser's local storage.
+It provides functions to save, retrieve, and delete palettes.

+### usePaletteManager

+Manages the color palettes in the application.
+It provides functions to add, remove, and update palettes.

+### useSwatchAdder

+A custom hook that provides functionality to add a color swatch to the mixer.
+It returns functions to add and remove swatches.

+## Utilities

+### colorConversion

+Provides utility functions for color conversions, such as RGB to HEX and vice versa.

+### isDark

+Determines if a color is dark based on its RGB value.

+### defaultPalette

+Provides a default color palette for the application.
+I will be adding other palettes to choose as a new base.

 ## Contributing